Gerber Life Accident Protection

 Who can benefit most from accident protection coverage?

-Accident protection is often a good fit for people who want affordable, 24/7 coverage for accidental death and serious accidental injuries—especially households that want an extra layer of protection beyond health insurance, or those who want simple coverage without a long underwriting process.
+Accident protection is often a strong fit for people who want affordable, 24/7 coverage for accidental death and serious accidental injuries — particularly households that want an extra protection layer beyond health insurance, or those who prefer simple coverage without a long underwriting process.
+Specifically, accident protection tends to appeal to people in hands-on or active occupations with elevated accident exposure; frequent commuters or travelers; families with one primary income whose disruption would create immediate financial crisis; people who want something in place quickly while working on longer-term life insurance planning; and households with high deductibles or limited emergency savings that make them especially financially vulnerable to unexpected events.

 What does the benefit money get used for?